The Beautiful

 The traditional folk dress is another well loved costume of Jamaica.
 It is a beautiful outfit of red and white plaid cotton material which is worn for Independence Galas and other holidays in Jamaica by ladies.

-There have been various designs of this costume worn by all Miss Jamaica World Contestants but the one constant is the bandana skirt and the bandana head tie in red and white plaid.
+There have been various designs of this costume worn by all Miss Jamaica World contestants but the one constant is the bandana skirt and the bandana head tie in red and white plaid.

 Jamaican men also wear this costume in a shirt with white pants and a bandana head tie.

 The Jamaican Colours (black, green and yellow) are also made into costumes for different occasions from tee shirts to dresses.
-This is also worn at Gala Events and by Jamaicans supporting soccer players and other sports enthusiasts worldwide.

 With the popularity of our local market places, a market woman is usually seen peddling her produce in the market place dressed in a skirt and blouse with a basket full of fresh fruits and vegetables.